 What is a Jumbo Loan?

 The Federal Housing Finance Agency, or the FHFA, sets certain limits to the loan amounts in a conventional mortgage.
 Jumbo loans are a type of mortgage that finances homes that fall above the financing limits set by the FHFA.
-Jumbo loans are mostly used for financing the purchase of luxury homes,
+Typically, these loans are used for financing the purchase of luxury homes,

-The guidelines for jumbo loans are set by the lenders, and both loan amount and loan terms can vary according to the lender.
-One of the most important things to keep in mind is that taking out a jumbo loan entails being responsible for a larger debt.
+The guidelines for are set by the lenders, and both loan amount and loan terms can vary according to the lender.
+One of the most important things to keep in mind is that taking out a loan of this type entails being responsible for a larger debt.
 Very often, borrowers tend to forget this risk factor while taking out the loan.

-In fact, there are several aspects to consider before taking out a jumbo loan.
+In fact, there are several aspects to consider before taking out these loans.
 For instance, how you will be repaying your debt, do the loan terms depend on specific market conditions, and how flexible are the loan terms if you find the need to extend your payment period.
-It is crucial to have a clear idea of all such factors before going ahead with a jumbo loan.
+It is crucial to have a clear idea of all such factors before going ahead.

-Like all loans, there are some very basic eligibility requirements to receive a jumbo loan such as the ones mentioned below.
+Like all loans, there are some very basic eligibility requirements to receive these types of loans, such as:

 A Valid Identity Proof